Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/technical-guide.md

 - Storage Account
   - Needed for Azure Function, assorted static assets, and configuration tables.
 - Azure KeyVault
-  - Needed for JWKS authentication since Azure AD does not support the RSA384 or ES384 encryption algorithms.
+  - Needed for JWKS authentication since Microsoft Entra ID does not support the RSA384 or ES384 encryption algorithms.
 - Azure Static Web Apps
   - Needed for the Patient Standalone authorize flow to properly handle scopes.
-Azure AD does not support session based scoping.
+Microsoft Entra ID does not support session based scoping.

 ![](./images/overview-architecture.png)